Google is embracing Nest to make homes helpful—not just “smart”

 For Google Nest, going above and beyond includes publishing a plain-English privacy promise that covers all products.
 The Nest Hub Max has a prominent physical switch on its back for disabling its camera and microphone.
 Google says it will always be clear when its hardware is capturing and streaming video; the company is even going to disable the ability for owners of older Nest Cams to disable the green LED that indicates that the camera is in operation, which is good news if you ever rent an Airbnb.

-“When you putting a device inside your home, it’s not just you that’s going to use the product,” explains Chandra.
-“It’s going to be anyone who walks into your home: Your guests or your family members.
+“When you’re putting a device inside your home, it’s not just you that’s going to use the product,” explains Chandra.
+“It’s going to be anyone who walks into your home–your guests or your family members.
 And so we want to make sure when you see a Google-based tech device sitting in someone’s home, whether it’s yours or someone else’s, you have confidence in how it works.”

 Specific design decisions like that could make consumers more comfortable with Google’s place in their most private of spaces, their home.
 According to Chandra, however, the melding of Google and Nest isn’t just about specific products or features, but rather a new age of computing that’s still in the process of being defined.

-“We had the shift of 20 years ago to web computing, and ten years ago to mobile computing, and now ambient computing,” he says.
-“Any time you have these shifts, generally it’s not an iterative shift.
+“We had the shift of 20 years ago to web computing, and 10 years ago to mobile computing, and now ambient computing,” he says.
+“Anytime you have these shifts, generally it’s not an iterative shift.
 It’s a fundamental shift that needs to take place.
 And so the context of us doing this rebrand was that it’s much bigger than a rebrand.
 It’s our new vision for the home.”